-Remember that these are tropical plants, so you’ll want to keep them in a setting with a steady temperature of 60°-80° degrees Fahrenheit.
+Remember that these are tropical specimens, so you’ll want to keep them in a setting with a steady temperature of 60°-80° degrees Fahrenheit.

-Avoid letting the temperature rise above 80° degrees Fahrenheit because these plants are sensitive to excessive heat and excessive cold.
+Avoid letting the temperature rise above 80° degrees Fahrenheit because these specimens are sensitive to excessive heat and excessive cold.

 What Is Ideal Humidity For Guzmanias?

-These plants appreciate a fairly humid environment, and you must be especially careful not to allow your plant to dry out too much in the wintertime.
+These specimens appreciate a fairly humid environment, and you must be especially careful not to allow your plant to dry out too much in the wintertime.

 This can be accomplished by placing your plant in the bathroom or kitchen where there tends to be more moisture in the air.

-Nestling it among other plants can also help keep it well humidified.
+Nestling it among other specimens can also help keep it well humidified.

-Of course, you could always place the plant’s pot on a pebble tray filled with water so that the air immediately surrounding it becomes humidified as the water evaporates.
+Of course, you could always place the plant’s pot on a pebble tray filled with water so that the air immediately surrounding it becomes humidified with evaporation.

-Adding a humidifier to your home environment will keep you and your plants more comfortable and healthier during the winter months.
+Adding a humidifier to your home environment will keep you and your specimens more comfortable and healthier during the winter months.